-What Can a Handyman Do in Eagle, Idaho?
+What Can a Handyman Do Without a License in Eagle, Idaho?

 In Idaho, there is no state-issued “general contractor license” for most construction/handyman work; instead, Idaho requires contractor registration with the Idaho Contractors Board for anyone who engages in contracting, and separate state licensing for regulated trades (electrical, plumbing, HVAC).
 In Eagle (Ada County), you should expect a city business license plus permits for many building-related tasks even if you are only doing small handyman jobs.
 Idaho does not use a simple statewide “handyman under $X” exemption to avoid contractor registration—trade licensing and permitting rules still control what you can do.